Priosners of Geography: Ten Maps that Changed the World

 Tim Marshall, 2015

-This book examines how a country's decisions and actions are influenced primarily by its geography - natural landscape features, meighbours, and topography.
+This book examines how a country's decisions and actions are influenced primarily by its geography - natural landscape features, neighbors, and topography.
 Drawing lines on a map while disregarding the topography and the geographical cultures in an area is asking for trouble.

 The book looks at ten maps, including Russia, The United States, China, The Middle East, Africa, Latin America, Western Europe, Korea and Japan, India and Pakistan, and the Arctic.

-The book does a good job of looking past the rhetoric and media messages and examining the hidden rationality and systematic thinking behind outworldly crazy actions by world leaders.
+The book does a good job of looking past the rhetoric and media messages and examining the hidden rationality and systematic thinking behind outwardly crazy actions by world leaders.
 The chapters on the Middle East, China, Russia, and the USA are particularly interesting.

 For example, the book makes the point that the USA is possibly the most secure state in the world, because it is almost impossible to challenge it geographically - being in full control of the region coast to coast making it hard for attackers to get a foothold.
 The Mississippi links the country effectively, and while Cuba sits close to its mouth, as long as Cuba is not controlled by a third party and isn't strong the USA has no problem.